erlanggask93/Pengembangan-Kemlu/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

 Manual Book  Pengembangan Kemlu 2022
 ===================================

-Pengembangan Kemlu 2022 merupakan sebuah projek lanjutan......  kecepatan. ayo dong. yuk yak yuk
+Pengembangan Kemlu 2022 merupakan sebuah projek lanjutan......  kecepatan. ayo dong. yuk yak yuk. waw

 .. image:: _static/pt-pp-logo.png
   :width: 400